 To keep it simple, I just spread the answer pieces with the mermaids on them in the middle of my table.

 Each of my students took a different route to figure out the answers (which was great!) and they quickly started grabbing the coordinating answer pieces.

 After giving my students time to work the problems out, we checked them as a group as I modeled my thinking out loud.

 Since they loved it so much and only solved a few problems at first, we mixed the pieces up and did it again.

 Finally, I told my students at the table that they would be in charge of helping out their classmates with this center.
 They were the experts and should offer help to anyone who may need it when playing for the first time.

-It was a wonderful way to give them a sense of pride and help me out.
+The addition match up was a wonderful way to give them a sense of pride and help me out.

 Get Your Free Copy

 Want to snag a copy for yourself?
 Simply click on the blue button below and then hop over and snag our awesome Editable Math Fact Games in our shop!